chatwoot/docs/docs/product/channels/live-chat/integrations/gatsby.md

 yarn add gatsby-plugin-chatwoot
 ```

-## 2. Add the plguin to your Gatsby config file
+## 2. Add the plugin to your Gatsby config file

 ```js
 // In your gatsby-config.js